-DSLR or Mirrorless Camera with Specialist Lens "High Quality, High Skill, Higher Cost"
+DSLR or Mirrorless Camera with Specialist Lens

 This is your typical professional photographer's equipment (Canon, Nikon, Sony etc) but with added components (fisheye lens and pan head) and they need the skill to photograph and stitch the images.
-The cost of the equipment can be a few to many thousand pounds depending on the brand of the camera.
-Once set up in a room, the photographer will likely take between 4 and 30 photographs which will then be stitched into a 360° image, HDR'd and edited in post-production to create an equirectangular image that will be between 24-100+MP.
+Cost of the equipment can be a few to many thousand pounds depending on the brand of camera.
+Once set up in a room, the photographer will likely take between 4 and 20 photographs which will then be stitched into a 360° image, HDR'd and edited in post-production to create an equirectangular image that will be between 24-50+MP.

-This method provides the most flexibility during post-production editing and most anything can be done with Photoshop and Lightroom to alter how the images look, objects can be edited into and out of the photograph and the quality is exceptional with 24-IOO+MP images.
-From experience, schools tend to want many things edited in and out of a photograph (paint peeling, pupil names, scuff marks on walls, adding blue skies, green grass etc) so having that ability is critical to the appearance of the end product.
+This method provides the most flexibility during post-production editing and most anything can be done with Photoshop and Lightroom to alter how the images look, objects can be edited into and out of the photograph and the quality is exceptional with 24-50+MP images.
+From experience, schools tend to want many things edited in and out of a photograph (paint peeling, pupil names, covid signs, scuff marks on walls, adding blue skies, green grass etc) so having that ability is critical to the appearance of the end product.